meilisearch/documentation/reference/api/overview.md

 ## Document conventions

-The API documentation uses the following conventions:
+This API documentation uses the following conventions:

 - Curly braces (`{}`) in API routes represent path parameters, e.g., GET `/indexes/{index_uid}`
 - Required fields are marked by an asterisk (`*`)